plausible/wordpress/readme.txt

 ## Who is this for?

-- Bloggers and content creators who want simple traffic insights
+- **Bloggers, publishers and content creators** who want to understand which posts perform best, where traffic comes from, and how readers engage
-- Businesses tracking conversions and growth
+- **Businesses and marketers** tracking conversions, campaigns, and growth across SEO, ads, email and social channels
-- WooCommerce store owners
+- **WooCommerce and digital store owners** who want simple revenue tracking, funnels and insights into customer journeys
-- Agencies managing multiple WordPress sites
+- **Agencies and freelancers** managing multiple WordPress sites and sharing clean, client-friendly dashboards
-- Privacy-conscious site owners avoiding cookie banners
+- **Product teams and startups** measuring user behavior, key events and conversion funnels without complex setup
+- **Privacy-conscious site owners** who want analytics without cookies, personal data collection or consent banners
+- **Anyone switching from Google Analytics** who wants a simpler, faster and more intuitive analytics experience

 ## Features